 Teaching digital citizenship requires that educators and parents focus on lessons on how to safely use the internet.
 It needs to be an ongoing and open conversation.
 Cover everything from protecting private information online to putting down the phone and making friends offline.
 We'll go over some useful ways to create comprehensive digital citizenship lessons.

 2. Show Them Their Own Digital Footprint

 Parents can begin the digital citizenship conversation at home.
 Start by showing kids and teens their digital footprint.
 From a computer that is not logged into their personal accounts, have them search for themselves online.

 You can begin with a general search on a search engine.
+You can learn how to better research here.
 Explain what kinds of content might come up that way.

 This can include newspaper articles, lists of academic achievements.
 It can also include criminal records or written pieces that they have published online.

 Next, navigate to any social media sites they use.
 Make sure you are logged out or using an account that isn't connected to theirs, and find their account.
 Show them what can be seen even by those people who aren't their friends or followers.